 Do your kids have a habit of getting into the pantry when they shouldn’t be?
 Or maybe your significant other is always eating the leftovers you saved for yourself.

 You can use a lock box to lock areas of the home that you only want to be accessed at certain parts of the day.
 Whether it’s the food cabinet, or maybe even the kids’ electronics, a lock box can be an easy way to keep certain items away at certain times.

-- Place the Lock Box on Memorable Locations
+Relocate the Lock Box to a Memorable Locations